KarimHabush/cybersolutions/Forensics/README.md

 ![Image](./assets/Capture11.JPG)

-* We notice that after IEND we still have base32 encrypted data (we can tell by the "="), if we decode it we get the flag.
+* We notice that after IEND we still have base32 encoded data (we can tell by the "="), if we decode it we get the flag.